provide the essential

 insight into the primary driving parameters.
 Configuration sizing examples are presented for rocket-powered, ramjet-powered,

-and turbo-jet powered baseline missiles.
-Typical values of missile parameters and the characteristics of current operational missiles
+values of missile parameters and the characteristics of current operational

-in daily roundtable discussion.
-Finally, each attendee could design, build,
+Attendees participate in daily roundtable discussion.
+Finally, each attendee

 What you Will Learn

-drivers in the missile design and system engineering process.
+drivers in the missile design, development, and system engineering process.

-tradeoffs, methods and technologies in aerodynamic, propulsion, structure,
+tradeoffs, methods and technologies in the prediction of aerodynamic,

 lethality, guidance, navigation & control, accuracy, observables, survivability, safety, reliability,